dgvergel/dgvergel.github.io/about.md

 ## Nature of the content

-The content of this blog's posts, including text, source code, diagrams, images, and any other original material, is provided solely for educational and informational purposes.
-Nothing published on this website should be construed as professional, legal, financial, engineering, or other specialised advice.
+This blog is a personal, non-commercial initiative aimed at sharing knowledge and experience in programming, software development, and related technical topics.
+The materials published on this blog's posts, including text, source code, diagrams, images, and other original content, are provided for educational and informational purposes only and should not be regarded as professional, legal, financial, engineering, or other specialised advice.

 ## Warranty and liability

 The aforementioned content is provided "AS IS", without warranties of any kind, either express or implied.
-The author (Daniel Gómez Vergel) shall not be held liable under any circumstances for any damages or losses arising from the use of such content.
+To the extent permitted by applicable law, the author shall not be liable for damages or losses arising from their use.

 ## Copyright and licensing